RAAL La Louvière: Football Couillet-La Louvière (2009–2011)

-In 2009, it was decided to collaborate with third-division team RAA Louviéroise, a former top-tier team were was experiencing financial difficulties.
-It did not come to an official merger, but the name RAA Louviéroise was dropped and the club name of RACS Couillet was changed to Football Couillet-La Louvière, which continued to play in the Fourth Division with Couillet's matricule number 94, with the traditional matricle number of RAA Louviéroise, number 93, being lost.
+In 2009, it was decided to collaborate with third-division team RAA Louviéroise, a former top-tier team that was experiencing financial difficulties.
+It did not come to an official merger, but the name RAA Louviéroise was dropped and the club name of RACS Couillet was changed to Football Couillet-La Louvière, which continued to play in the Fourth Division with Couillet's matricule number 94, with the traditional matricule number of RAA Louviéroise, number 93, being lost.
 The first team played in the stadium of RAA Louviéroise, the Stade du Tivoli in La Louvière.
 Several youth teams continued to play in the Stade du Fiestaux and other areas in Couillet.
 In the club logo, the wolf was taken from the RAA Louviéroise logo, and the club's nickname became "Les Loups" ("the wolves").
 The green and white club colors were retained.

 FC Charleroi (2011–2014)

 In the spring of 2011, the football landscape in La Louvière and Charleroi changed again.
 Football club URS du Center, affiliated with the Royal Belgian Football Association (KBVB) with matricle number 213, started playing in the Stade du Tivoli under the new name UR La Louvière Centre.
 The recently relocated Football Couillet-La Louvière returned to Charleroi and the name became Football Club Charleroi (FC Charleroi).
 There was also cooperation with provincial club RFCS Marcinelle, affiliated with the KBVB with matricule number 301, although this did not immediately lead to a merger.
 In the course of the 2011–12 season, the club's identity was changed further.
 Blue and white colors were chosen and a logo with a lion was introduced.

 In 2013, the board took over football club RJS Heppignies-Lambusart-Fleurus, who were experiencing financial difficulties.
 This club was affiliated with the KBVB through matricule number 5192 and competed in the Belgian Third Division.
 The first team of FC Charleroi was transferred to that club from next season, which was renamed Charleroi Fleurus.
 They started playing in the Third Division in Charleroi and the club colors and the logo of FC Charleroi were also adopted.
 Under the matricule number 94, an "empty" club would remain and the matricule number was "for sale".
 Because chairman Roberto Leone had not yet found a suitable investor, a team for the Belgian Fourth Division and a youth team were registered for the 2013–14 season.
 On the second matchday, the club suffered a staggering 12–0 loss to Sint-Eloois-Winkel Sport.
 FC Charleroi ended the season in the Belgian Fourth Division with a 16–0 loss against OMS Ingelmunster.
 They finished the season with only five points and conceded 144 goals.
 FC Charleroi thus relegated to the Belgian Provincial Leagues.